Chris35Wills/LFMapper/README.md

 The program has been tested on Linux and Windows, less so on OSX.

-A common issue that is arising with MAC is a problem with [osgeo](https://pypi.python.org/pypi/GDAL/).
+A common issue that is arising with OSX is a problem with [osgeo](https://pypi.python.org/pypi/GDAL/).
 If you do get osgeo related issues, try this (if you are using anaocnda python):

 	conda install krb5